Grants

 Numbers & Statistics

 Throughout several editions, the Grants for Scientific Research of the BIAL Foundation have been increasingly recognized.
-In the first edition of Grants, in 1994, the BIAL Foundation received a total of 48 applications and supported 10 projects.
-In the last edition of 2022, 318 research projects involving 900 researchers were received, out of which 75 projects were funded.
-The graph shows the percentage of the funded projects according to the total number of applications received in each edition.
+In the first edition, in 1994, the BIAL Foundation received a total of 48 applications and supported 10 projects.
+In the last edition, in 2022, 318 research projects involving 900 researchers were received, out of which 75 projects were approved for funding.
+The graph shows the percentage of the approved projects according to the total number of applications received in each edition.

-In total, in the 15 editions, 848 research projects were supported, involving 1678 researchers from 29 countries.
-The supported projects are equivalent to 26% of total applications, and are divided in the fields of Psychophysiology (51%), Parapsychology (30%) and both (19%).
+The approved projects are equivalent to 26% of total applications, and are divided in the fields of Psychophysiology (50%), Parapsychology (30%) and both (20%).

-Reflecting the increasing awareness of the BIAL Foundation, supporting research in psychophysiology and parapsychology within the international scientific community, the most significant numbers of applications, apart from Portugal, come from the UK, USA, and Italy.
+Reflecting the increasing awareness of the BIAL Foundation, supporting research in psychophysiology and parapsychology within the international scientific community, the most significant numbers of applications come from Portugal, UK, USA, and Italy.

-The research funded by the BIAL Foundation in the areas of Psychophysiology and Parapsychology from 1994 to July 2022 has resulted in the publication of 1632 articles in indexed journals (in Scopus or Web of Science), 1404 of which in journals with an average impact factor of 4.1 and 301 in journals with an impact factor greater than 5.
-By July 2022, there was a substantial number of citations (35.256), with 486 publications cited more than 20 times.
+The research funded by the BIAL Foundation in the areas of Psychophysiology and Parapsychology from 1994 to November 2023 has resulted in the publication of 1874 articles in indexed journals (in Scopus or Web of Science), 1658 of which in journals with an average impact factor of 4.2 and 372 in journals with an impact factor greater than or equal to 5.
+Almost half of the articles were published in journals belonging to the first quartile (Q1) in their respective scientific field.
+By August 2023, there was a substantial number of citations (43.246), with 560 publications cited more than 20 times.

 A study conducted by Cordeiro, Marinho, Guedes and Sousa, presented at the 13th Symposium of the BIAL Foundation, held in Porto from April 6 to 9, 2022, gives an overview of the changes in the number of publications from 1994 to March 2022 and can be accessed at the following link.
 In addition, the Foundation provides an open online database that can be accessed by the scientific community and by the general public here.